No one scope is right for the job! Being able to see the sight and target both clearly at the same time is the key to hitting that bull’s eye.

 The second one is the scope with a variable magnification scope.
 This type of scope can change the zoom ratio of the image you will see.
 It’s like adjusting your camera lenses manually before you shot that perfect picture by just rotating that magnification ring at the front of the eyepiece.

 Lower magnifying scopes, like with the numbers of 1-5x are best used for close range or quick shooting like turkey hunting.
 The most common zoom scopes is the 3-9x.
 These scopes are good for everyday hunting uses such as deer or prairie dog hunting.
 Can be use for close range or long range shots with good accuracy.
-Lastly is the 9-12x scopes, it is pretty much used exclusively for long range target shooting and competition shooting.
+The newer scope models have a magnification of 8 or more; for example the 9-12x scopes, it is pretty much used exclusively for long range target shooting and competition shooting.

 Here is a little tip, when choosing the best long range rifle scope you have to consider, as magnification increases the brightness diminishes.
 For example a scope at 4x magnification power the image in the scope will be brighter with a 50mm objective lens than with a 32mm lens.